 Flying a Skydio drone manually with the App + Controller is unique because it is continuously 3D mapping its environment while in flight.
 It makes decisions about where to fly, and where not to fly, based on your inputs and the obstacles it senses in the area.
 If you tell Skydio to fly into a wall, it won’t, so don’t even try.

 However if you point the camera towards a tree tree and fly forward it, not only will it avoid crashing into the tree, it will safely plan a path around the tree for you.
-The result is incredibly smooth footage, as well as incredible confidence when positioning your drone to take a photo, even when backing into obstacles.
+The result is incredibly smooth footage, as well as incredible confidence when positioning your drone to follow you, even when backing into obstacles.
 You can even use obstacles as the foreground in your shots without putting your camera (or your stress levels) in dangerous territory.
 This ability to focus on the shot, over anything else, is truly unique to the Skydio piloting experience.

 App + Beacon - Autonomous Action Sports Photography